-Many come with near-identical specifications and no distinguishing design to help you decide, which is why we've created this guide to some of the best budget devices you can buy.
+Many come with near-identical specifications and no distinguishing design to help you decide, which is why we've created this guide to some of the best budget devices available can buy.

-Unless you're already deep into your streaming career or want to impress your co-workers with wild resolutions and frame rates, the below picks are more than good enough.
+Unless you're already deep into your streaming career or want to impress your co-workers with wild resolutions and frame rates, the below picks are likely more than good enough.

 Vitade's 960AF is slightly more expensive than some of the other picks here, but it does give you a bit more functionality.

 The built-in ring light - which comes with three adjustable brightness levels and touch control - is ideal for those who need to up the illumination while streaming, with the camera itself capturing in 1080p HD resolution at 30fps.

 It also throws in a bit more than just simple video capture, too, with automatic low-light correction and autofocus giving your stream a more professional feel without you having to manually tinker with settings.